BXS-Archipelago/far-east-cc-ms4/README.md

     - Return to Store button
     - Proceed to Checkout Button

+#### Allauth
+The authentication package used to run the client registration package is Django-Allauth.
+This addresses authentication, registration, account management with the potential to add 3rd Party Social Media account authentication.
+At this point the Social Media aspect has not been integrated.
+Allauth will allow users to change and/or recover passwords, update email addresses and update personal profile information.

 #### Checkout Page
 The Checkout page will display
     - Delivery Address